 Maximum persistence is seen with the full permitted dose of 4.5 l/ha and this may allow a ‘one-hit’ herbicide programme.
 The 3.0 l/ha application appears to be a good compromise with the additional option of perhaps a further drop to 2.5 l/ha when considering a mix with clomazone to maximise cleaver control.
 Work has shown the full 4.5 l/ha application reduced cleaver numbers effectively and may be a means of retaining the full weed control spectrum while still achieving adequate cleaver control.
 It shows excellent activity against polygonums, black-bindweed, redshank and knotgrass.
 Charlock is also effectively controlled as is chickweed.
 Nirvana also gives improved control of early emerging volunteer oilseed rape when compared to pendimethalin alone.

-Stallion Sync TEC (pendimethalin + clomazone) SB LERAP: B
+Stallion Sync TEC (pendimethalin + clomazone) SB and WB LERAP: B

 A micro encapsulated formulation with useful activity on fat hen, speedwells, knotgrass field pansy and black nightshade.

 There are Extensions of Authorisation for Minor Use (EAMU) for Defy (prosulfocarb) used pre-emergence in both winter and spring beans at a maximum does of 5.0 l/ha.